BenMcLean/Voxel2Pixel/volumetric_ortho_impostor_rendering_specification.md

 ### 5.2 Camera Distance

-The `camera_distance` parameter is the distance from the camera to the model center in world units.
+The `camera_distance` parameter is the distance from the camera to the anchor point in world units.
 This must be provided as a uniform and updated per-frame.

 For a perspective camera, this value determines the scale at which NDC offsets are converted to world units.